b-heilman/snap-php/README.md

 You need to add the Snap-PHP directory to your include path.
 The autoloader for the framework is located in /Snap/Lib/Core/Bootstrap.php An example set up can be found in the demos directory.

+This currently uses mysqli.
+If you are using Ubuntu with the apt-get installed version, you will need to run "apt-get install php5-mysql"